UAE: Feeling under the weather? Doctors warn it could be 'walking pneumonia'

 This mild form of pneumonia can last several weeks, and the cough is typically the most persistent symptom

 A 50-year-old patient consulted doctors at a private hospital in Abu Dhabi with a persistent dry cough and low-grade fever that had lasted over a week.
-While he was able to go on with his daily activities, the cough wasn’t improving.
+While he was able to go on with his daily activities, the cough was not improving.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.